-AArk’s Frog MatchMaker program includes organizations and projects throughout the world, that are currently seeking external support and partners to help with their amphibian conservation projects.
+AArk activities include working with organizations and projects throughout the world that are currently seeking external support and partners to help with their amphibian conservation projects.
 Assistance may be in the form of funding, specialized staff or training skills, volunteering or in-kind support in the way of equipment and supplies.

 Association Mitsinjo, Andasibe, Madagascar

 Association Mitsinjo, a community-run organization founded by villagers in Andasibe, has launched Madagascar’s first amphibian captive breeding facility.
 The facility is fully functional and is run by a team of eight Mitsinjo technicians, who are maintaining more than 100 terraria housing eight local species, including a captive assurance colony of the Critically Endangered Golden Mantella Frog, one of Madagascar’s most threatened amphibian species.